Dhivyagkrishnan/Antenna_Design/README.md

 - Design a broadband microstrip antenna covering 1 GHz to 6 GHz
 - Use high-frequency substrate Rogers RT5880 with minimal loss
 - Implement accurate feed and patch placement
-- Visualize geometry using simulation tools (e.g., CST / HFSS)
+- Visualize geometry using computer simulation tool(CST)

 ---